 The traditional way of preparing and enjoying yerba mate tea is by using a gourd and a bombilla.
 Yerba mate tea gourd, or a cup, was originally developed by the Guarani people of South America.

-The traditional gourd is made from a fruit of a gourd vine, a calabash squash, which vary in shape and size and possess a very hard shell.
+The traditional gourd is made from a fruit of a gourd vine, a calabash squash, which varies in shape and size and possesses a very hard shell.
 The gourd plant belongs to the family of Cucurbitaceae.

 Here are the different types of gourds introduced in this guide:

-- Calabash Gourd: Traditional gourd made from the shell of calabash fruit.
-Needs to be cured before using it.
+- Calabash Gourd: Traditional gourd made from the shell of calabash fruit

-- Wooden Gourd: Easy to use.
-Adds a nice flavor.
+- Wooden Gourd: Easy to use and adds a nice flavor

-- Glass Gourd: Easy to clean and durable.
+- Glass Gourd: Easy to clean and doesn’t wear down

 In the next chapter, I will tell you what kind of gourds are typically used in each country.
 Later in this article, I will describe the different types of gourds in more detail and tell you where to buy them.